ThalesGroup/cva6-softcore-contest/README.md

 This platform includes a CV32A6 processor, a JTAG interface to run and debug software applications and a UART interface to display strings on hyperterminal.

-The steps to run the MNIST application on CV32A6 FPGA platform are described below.
+The steps to run the RIPE application on CV32A6 FPGA platform are described below.

 The JTAG-HS2 programming cable is initially a cable that allows programming of Xilinx FPGAs (bitstream loading) from a host PC.